Elder Abuse and Dependent Adult Abuse

 REPORTING SUSPECTED ABUSE

-All states have a mandatory reporting statute for elder abuse, but almost every state varies as to the following areas:
+All states have a mandatory reporting statute for elder abuse, although statutes vary as to the following areas:

-- Who is required to report abuse or suspected abuse (the “mandated reporters”)
+- Who is required to report abuse or suspected abuse (“mandated reporters”)

 - What activities constitute or require reporting

 - Whether or not the victim lacks capacity

 - Whether or not the victim resides at home or in an assisted living facility or nursing home